GwynDavies/sn1ff/INSTALL.md

 W: sn1ff-server: initial-upload-closes-no-bugs [usr/share/doc/sn1ff-server/changelog.Debian.gz:1]
 ```

 This is because I have not created a Debian bug report to request sn1ff's inclusion into the Debian available packages.
-If there is enough interest, I will work to achieve it.

 <br>